Shobhit486/portfolio/projects/parcha.md

 ### WHY?

-There were multiple problems extracted from the research that were- Understandability and readability issues of a prescription.
-Language barriers.
-No dietary knowledge in illness.
+Patients not able to read their medical prescriptions and not able to remember their medicine schedule given by the doctor and no dietary knowledge in illness.

 ## Solution